 Lohman et. al (2017) investigated phenotypic plasticity as a homogenizing agent in migration and local adaptation in lake and stream sticklebacks.
 If populations are locally adapted, phenotypic plasticity could dampen the fitness differences between populations allowing gene flow to persist.
 Their approach was threefold: to see if there were expression differences between populations, observe expression pattern changes with transplantation, and measure the convergence of expression pattern of foreign populations to local expression patterns.
-They showed that both stream and lake populations exhibited phenotypic plasticity that brought their transplanted expression patterns closer to the native population’s, however neither stream nor lake modulated expression to the same degree.
-Lake populations had a greater degree in plasticity, however expression changes in both population groups varied most by original ecotype.

-These three papers are excellent examples of the wide variety of questions that can be answered with gene expression studies.
-The use of GO analysis bridges the gap between genetic information and functional biological processes, which is incredibly important when assessing the potential effects of climate change.
-Climate change scenarios are not the only way to utilize gene expression, although it may seem urgent now, many other environmental factors and biotic effects that influence gene expression are worth of studying, and may provide insight on processes that happened in the past.
-Lohman et. al (2017) and Lee et. al (2016) both used gene expression techniques to look at broader and longer-term processes of adaptation and population change, even though their approaches were very different.
-Athough Bernal et. al (2018) used multiple generations of damselfish, their main focus was plastic changes triggered by rapid environmental disturbance.
+They showed that stream and lake populations exhibited phenotypic plasticity with expression patterns of transplanted individuals closer to the native population’s, however neither stream nor lake modulated expression to the same degree.
+Lake populations had a greater plasticity, however origin of each individual (lake or stream) was the major driver of expression changes.
+These three papers are excellent examples of the wide variety of questions that can be answered studying gene expression variation.
+The use of GO analysis bridges the gap between genetic information and functional biological processes, which is key when assessing the potential effects of climate change.
+Climate change variation? is not the only way to utilize gene expression, although it may seem urgent now, many other environmental factors and biotic effects that influence gene expression are worth of studying, and may provide insight on processes that happened in the past.
+Lohman et. al (2017) and Lee et. al (2016) both used gene expression variation to look at broader and longer-term processes of adaptation and population change, even though their approaches were very different.
+Although Bernal et. al (2018) used multiple generations of damselfish, their main focus was plastic changes triggered by rapid environmental disturbance.
 That may be applicable for short term stress events, such as low salinity pulses from heavy rains, but stresses that persist may change expression in the long term.
 Moving forward from this type of research, studies like Lee et. al (2016) may be the most useful, because the effects of climate change are not going to be short stress events; most future CO2 projections do not show any decrease from current warming levels (Jones, 2017).
-Studies such as Lohman et. al (2017) that uses expression to uncover why populations remain divergent despite phenotypic plasticity, and Lee et. al (2016) that attempt to link plastic to genomic changes long term leverage the capabilities of gene expression research to reach far beyond the scope of the time point the expression was quantified.
+Studies such as Lohman et. al (2017) that uses expression to uncover why populations remain divergent despite phenotypic plasticity, and Lee et. al (2016) linking plastic to genomic changes long term leverage the capabilities of gene expression research to reach far beyond the scope of the time point the expression was quantified.
 These techniques make expression data amiable to answering a broad variety of questions.

 References